 Gustine's time on the Earlham touchline includes the 2015 campaign, when the Quakers posted a 9-7-1 record, 6-2-1 in the Heartland Collegiate Athletic Conference.
 Earlham finished third in the conference standings, earning the program's third berth in five seasons to the HCAC Men's Soccer Tournament.

-Prior to Earlham, Gustine served as an assistant coach at Emory & Henry College (Virginia) in 2014.
+Prior to his arrival at Earlham, Gustine served as an assistant coach at Emory & Henry College (Virginia) for the 2014 season.

 Gustine graduated from Ferrum College (Virginia) with a degree in business and a minor in economics.
-A four-year letterman for the men's soccer program, Gustine is Ferrum’s career leader for goals scored (31), assists (15), and points (77).
+A four-year letterman for the men's soccer program, Gustine set Ferrum career records for goals, assists, and points.
 For his efforts, Gustine was a three-time All-USA South honoree.

-Gustine has been involved with club level soccer for nine years.
-He has coached with Valley AFC out of Roanoke, Va., and has assisted with other youth programs as well.
+Gustine is currently the technical director for the Richmond Premier soccer club in Richmond, Ind., and has been involved with club level soccer for nine years.
+He previously coached with Valley AFC out of Roanoke, Va.
+He currently holds USSF and USC coaching licenses.

 Gustine resides in Richmond with Wesley and their daughter, Amauri.